Chart Color Schemes

 Calamvale - Stretton's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Calamvale - Stretton shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-Approximately 49% (~12,440 people) have private health cover, lower than the national average of 55.3%.
+Calamvale - Stretton has a low prevalence of common health conditions across all age groups, as shown by health outcomes data.
+Approximately 49% (~12,440 people) have private health cover, which is lower than the national average of 55.3%.

-The most prevalent medical conditions are asthma and diabetes, affecting 5.2 and 4.5% of residents respectively.
-80.4% of residents declare no medical ailments, higher than Greater Brisbane's 77.2%.
-The area has 13.4% (3,397 people) aged 65 and over, higher than Greater Brisbane's 12.1%.
-Seniors' health outcomes align with the general population's profile.
+The most prevalent medical conditions are asthma (5.2%) and diabetes (4.5%).
+A total of 80.4% of residents report being free from medical ailments, compared to 77.2% in Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over at 13.4% (3,397 people), compared to 12.1% in Greater Brisbane.
+Despite this, health outcomes among seniors are strong and align with the general population's health profile.

 Frequently Asked Questions - Health